An Oregon teen saw 3 people die after they slid on ice into a power line. Then she went to help

 She kept a low crouch to avoid sliding into the wire as she approached, she said at a news conference Thursday, a day after the deaths.
 As she grabbed the baby she touched the father’s body, but she wasn’t shocked, she said.

-“I was concerned about the baby,” Washington said.
+“I was concerned about the baby,” said Washington, who recognized the woman as her neighbor’s daughter.
 “Nobody was with the baby.”

 “We do have fortunately with us a toddler that is going to be able to thrive and do what they possibly can as they move forward,” Graves said.
 “And they are here, in part, because of the heroic acts of a member of our community.”